rucio/documentation/docs/transfers_overview.md

 The following transfer-related daemons exist in rucio, presented in the order they intervene in a transfer lifecycle:

 - **preparer**: a strongly recommended optional daemon which is required for many advanced usages, like multiple transfertools together.
   It is also required to be able to use throttler.
 If active, performs part of the source selection and path computation work instead of the submitter.
   For all new rucio installation, it is recommended to run this daemon and activate it by setting the `conveyor/use_preparer = True` configuration option.
 - **throttler**: an optional daemon which can throttle request submissions to/from an RSE
-- **submitter**, **stager**: perform source selection, path computation and the actual submission of transfers to the external transfertool.
+- **submitter**, **stager**: perform the actual submission of transfers to the external transfertool.
+If used without preparer, also perform path computation and source replica selection.
 Stager is a specialized submitter for issuing stagein operations to tape archives.
 - **receiver**: optional daemons which listens for events published into a queueing system (activemq) by the external transfertool and reacts to those events to mark transfers as successful or failed.